hackalog/hackalog.github.io/_posts/2021-05-25-api-changes.md

 ### Eliminate the workflow module

 The purpose of `src.workflow` has changed several times.
 In the end, we ended up using it as a place to test out new API ideas without exposing the details to the user.
-By the time we cut our Easydata 2 beta, this file was effectively empty, so we eliminated it for now.
-Instead, import the module you want from easydata directly.
+By the time we cut our Easydata 2 beta, this file was effectively empty, so it has returned to its original purpose (handling commands like "make datasets" and "make datasources").

+For the rest of the functions, that used to be there, import the module you want from easydata directly.

-from src.data import Catalog, Dataset from src.data.helpers import (dataset_from_csv_manual_download,
+from src.data import Catalog, Dataset from src.helpers import (dataset_from_csv_manual_download,
                          dataset_from_metadata
                          dataset_from_single_function)

 ### Add Dataset/Datasource to Catalog.